FishtownFish wrapped around the rod of AsclepiusMedicine

 Genetics: The Dial, Not the Verdict

-Genetic test results land in two ways.
+Genetic test results land in 2 ways.
 The first is dread: "I have the gene."
 The second is shrug: "Interesting, but what do I do with it?"
 Both reactions miss the point.
-In our GERO·SPAN framework, Genetics is a Modulator.
+In our GER·O·SPAN framework, Genetics is a Modulator.
 It is not a Fundamental you choose every morning.
 It is the dial position you inherited.
 Your daily Fundamentals (sleep, physical activity, nutrition) turn that dial up or down.
 Your environment and your relationships pull on it too.
 The genetic test is a starting point.
 The work of medicine is to figure out what to do with it.

 What "polygenic" actually means

 A single variant rarely tells the whole story.
 For most outcomes that matter to adults in their 30s, 40s, and 50s, heart disease, type 2 diabetes, Alzheimer's, the risk is polygenic: spread across many small variants, each contributing a fraction of the signal.
-In 2018, Khera and colleagues showed that polygenic risk scores can identify people with three to five times higher genetic risk than the population average.
-The same group had shown two years earlier that adherence to standard healthy-lifestyle markers cut event rates by nearly half across every genetic risk band, including the highest one.
+In 2018, Khera and colleagues showed that polygenic risk scores can identify people with 3 to 5 times higher genetic risk than the population average.
+The same group had shown 2 years earlier that adherence to standard healthy-lifestyle markers cut event rates by nearly half across every genetic risk band, including the highest one.
 The takeaway: the dial position is real, but where the dial ends up depends heavily on what happens around it.
 This is the part most patients do not hear when their report comes back.
 "Elevated risk for X" does not mean you will get X. It means the levers we already know about, sleep, movement, ApoB control, blood pressure, the people around you, are more worth pulling, not less.

 What we use, and what we ignore